When Does Underwriting Take Place During the Loan Process?

 3. The home buyer finds a house and makes an offer to purchase it.

-4. The buyer then goes back to the mortgage company with a signed purchase agreement, to continue the loan process.
+4. The buyer then goes back to the mortgage company with a signed purchase agreement.

 5. The mortgage lender will arrange for a home appraisal to be completed.